helensz98/Interactive-Lab-Hub/Lab 3/README.md

 script:

 The Magical Book: You've found me, dear traveller!
 Could you please help me shake off the dust?
-I have been lying here for so long that it's coated over me.
+I have been lying here for so long.
 Insturction: Please say [Yes/No].

 If yes: You are so kind!
 Please shake me now:

-      if shake fast enough:
+      if shake:

          Nice and clean again

-      else:

-         Please try harder!

 If no: that's ok!
 Have a good day:)

 The book has resumed to sleep